wang-q/cbp/doc/binaries.md

 # Build Process

-This file contains build instructions for each component.
-Note that:
+This document describes the build process for all packages in the cbp (Cross-platform Binary Packages) project.

+## Overview

+Key points about the build process:

 1. Most builds use Zig as the cross-compiler targeting glibc 2.17 for Linux
 2. Build artifacts are packaged into .tar.gz files and stored in the `binaries/` directory
 3. Each build is performed in a temporary directory to avoid polluting the project's directories

-## Manage package json
+## Package Analysis

+Commands for analyzing package configurations:

 ```bash
 # Find packages with any rename field at any level in the JSON structure